A brief history of quantum vs classical computational advantage: Quantum advantage theory

 While the runtime of the quantum and dequantized classical algorithms are the same asymptotically, they have different constant factors and different degree polynomials.
 A paper by Arrazola \textit{et al.}~\cite{Arrazola_Delgado_Bardhan_Lloyd_2020} explored the performance of both in practice, finding that the dequnatized algorithm can perform well in practice despite strong requirements, but also has significant polynomial overhead relative to the quantum algorithm.
 Assuming the binary tree data structure of~\cite{Kerenidis_Prakash_2016} could be efficiently prepared, then, it follows that the quantum recommendation systems algorithm could be advantageous in practice.
 However, it could also be possible to improve the constants and polynomials in the dequantized algorithm, negating this advantage.

-It is worthwhile to note that the dequantization ideas from Tang~\cite{Tang_2019} were applied to other quantum algorithms, for example linear systems~\cite{Chia_Lin_Wang_2018} and linear regression~\cite{Gilyen_Song_Tang_2022}.
-Finally, the question of whether the sample and query access assumption of dequantized algorithms is \textit{too} powerful a model has been considered~\cite{Cotler_Huang_McClean_2021}, motivated by the result that classical algorithms with sample and query access can solve certain learning tasks exponentially faster than quantum algorithms with quantum state inputs.
+It is worthwhile to note that the dequantization ideas from Tang~\cite{Tang_2019} were applied to other quantum algorithms, for example linear systems~\cite{Chia_Lin_Wang_2018}, linear regression~\cite{Gilyen_Song_Tang_2022}, and principal component analysis~\cite{Tang_2021}.
+The question of whether the sample and query access assumption of dequantized algorithms is \textit{too} powerful a model has been considered~\cite{Cotler_Huang_McClean_2021}, motivated by the result that classical algorithms with sample and query access can solve certain learning tasks exponentially faster than quantum algorithms with quantum state inputs.
+It is expected that, as quantum machine learning continues to develop~\cite{Biamonte_Wittek_Pancotti_Rebentrost_Wiebe_Lloyd_2017,Cerezo_Verdon_Huang_Cincio_Coles_2022}, advantage will move back and forth as new protocols such as quantum support vector machines~\cite{Gentinetta_Thomsen_Sutter_Woerner_2024}, quantum kernel methods~\cite{Liu_Arunachalam_Temme_2021}, and others are developed.